-PRISM GRANT
+PRISM Fund

 The PRISM (Promoting Rural Interconnections for Sexual Minorities) program empowers rural LGBTQ+ organizations through grant dollars and capacity-building support.